chrislovecnm/chrislovecnm.com/_posts/2017-11-11-choosing-a-cni-provider.md

 Romana uses standard layer 3 networking for pod networks.
 Romana supports Kubernetes Network Policy APIs and does not require an overlay, even when a cluster is split across network availability zones.
-Romana support various network toplogies including flat layer 2 and routed layer 3 networks.
-Routes between nodes are installed locally and when necessary, distributed to network devices using eiter BGP or OSPF.
+Romana supports various network toplogies including flat layer 2 and routed layer 3 networks.
+Routes between nodes are installed locally and when necessary, distributed to network devices using either BGP or OSPF.
 In AWS deployments, Romana installs aggregated routes into the VPC route table to overcome the 50 node limit.
 This lets Romana use native VPC networking across availability zones for HA clusters.
-The current release uses its own etcd cluster, but the next version will optionally allow the Kubernetes etcd cluster to be used as a datastore
+The current release uses its own etcd cluster, but the next version will optionally allow the Kubernetes etcd cluster to be used as a datastore.

 ### Weave Net